Siegel-Lab/BioSmoother/Manual.md

 Exporting with settings thus allows to save interactome data with all active filters, normalisation, comparison between groups, and even virtual 4C analyses.

-###### The Info sub-tab
+#### The Info sub-tab
 :kbd:`File->Info` provides a log of Smoother processes, which are also displayed on the command line.
 -	:guilabel:`Download current session` allows exporting the metadata by downloading all the parameters of the current session.

-##### The Normalize tab
+### The Normalize tab
 In the :kbd:`Normalize` tab of Smoother, there are three sub-tabs\: :kbd:`->Main`, :kbd:`->Dist.
 Dep.
 Dec.`, and :kbd:`->Ploidy`.

-###### The Main sub-tab
+#### The Main sub-tab
 Several normalisations are available in the :kbd:`Normalize->Main` sub-tab to normalise the heatmap or the coverage track.
-Using the :guilabel:`Normalize by` dropdown, the heatmap and coverage can be normalised by `Reads per million` or `Reads per thousand` on the visible region.
+Using the :guilabel:`Normalize heatmap by` dropdown, the heatmap and coverage can be normalised by `Reads per million` or `Reads per thousand` on the visible region.
 It is worth noting that the visible colour changes automatically on screen (can be modified on the View tab) and thus the heatmap might not change visually between `No normalisation`, `Reads per million`, or `Reads per thousand`.
 However, the values of the bins do change, and they are what is relevant for exporting the TSV text file for downstream analyses.
 The coverage can also be normalised by `Reads per million base pairs` and `Reads per thousand base pairs`, so that normalisation can be done by the size of the bin, indicating the density of reads in one million or thousand base pair squared.

 The other normalisations available for heatmap on Smoother are performed with a sampling strategy that also considers some bins outside of the visible area for normalisation (@todo ref Smoother paper needed or not).
-The normalisations available for the heatmap (also in the :guilabel:`Normalize by` dropdown) based on the sampling strategy are `Binomial test` (@todo ref RADICLseq), `Iterative correction` (@todo ref) and `Associated slices` (@todo ref GRID-seq).
+The normalisations available for the heatmap (also in the :guilabel:`Normalize heatmap by` dropdown) based on the sampling strategy are `Binomial test` (@todo ref RADICLseq), `Iterative correction` (@todo ref) and `Associated slices` (@todo ref GRID-seq).
 The number of samples taken outside the visible region can be modified on the slider bar :guilabel:`Number of samples` to ensure the lowest deviation from normalising to the entire heatmap (@todo ref Smoother paper needed or not, but that is only for our genome...).

 ..
 Hint::
     If it is essential that the normalisation runs on the entire heatmap it is possible to export the interactome and generate a new index on Smoother with the normalised data that allows zooming in to regions normalised to the entire heatmap.

 The `Binomial test` and `Associated slices` normalisations are implemented for asymmetric RNA-DNA interactome data and `Iterative correction` is the default normalisation for Hi-C data.

+##### Binomial test normalization

--	`Binomial test`\: determines statistical significance of each bin over the genome-wide coverage of the interacting RNA.
-A slider bar allows to modify the :guilabel:`pAccept` which is the value at which the p-values is accepted as significant.
-It is possible to select the option to display coverage of the normalisation in the secondary data panel.
-It is also possible to change the axis in which the normalisation is performed, by default this normalisation is performed row-wise but if the box is ticked the normalisation is performed column-wise.
+`Binomial test`\: determines statistical significance of each bin over the genome-wide coverage of the interacting RNA.
+A slider bar allows to modify the :guilabel:`pAccept for binomial test` which is the value at which the p-values is accepted as significant.
+It is possible to select the option to display coverage of the normalisation in the secondary data panel using the :guilabel:`Display coverage as secondary data` checkbox.
+It is also possible to change the axis in which the normalisation is performed (:guilabel:`Apply binomial test to columns`), by default this normalisation is performed row-wise but if the box is ticked the normalisation is performed column-wise.

--	`Associated slices`\: normalises each bin by the sum of trans chromatin-associated interactions of the interacting RNA.
-To compute this normalisation first the RNAs that are chromatin-associated need to be determined.
-The number of samples and the bin size of those samples to identify the chromatin-associated RNAs can be modified.
-As default, 1000 samples are taken, and their bin size is 1 kb.
-(For comprehensive computational explanation of this normalisation see ref Smoother paper).
-Computing this normalisation for annotated transcripts instead of bins requires the prior filtering by gene annotation on the RNA axis (see section: 4.3.3.
-Filter @todo put a link).
-Chromatin-associated RNAs can be determined by selecting the thresholds in the two lower charts.
-The top chart displays RNA reads per kbp of the samples (genes) ranked by RNA read densities per kbp.
-The bottom chart displays the maximal DNA reads per kbp of the genomic samples ranked by linked DNA read densities.
-The interacting RNA from the interactions fulfilling both thresholds will be the chromatin-associated RNAs.
+##### Associated slices normalization

+`Associated slices`\: normalises each bin by the sum of *trans* chromatin-associated slices of the interacting RNA.
+First, chromatin-associated slices need to be determined.
+For this, we compute the *Average RNA reads per kb* and the *Maximal DNA reads in a bin* for a set of slices.
+You can adjust the :guilabel:`Number of samples` taken, using the so-named slider.
+Slices are chosen from a type of annotation.
+The specific :guilabel:`Annotation type` can be picked using a dropdown button.
+For the *Maximal DNA reads*, horizontal binsize of slices within the slices can be adjusted using the :guilabel:`Section size max coverage` slider. *Average RNA reads* are always normalized to 1 kb bins.
+Slices are considered as chromatin-associated if they fall into the ranges set by the :guilabel:`RNA reads per kbp bounds` and :guilabel:`Maximal DNA reads in bin bounds` sliders.
+To visualize the effects of these bounds, two plots show the distribution of the *Average RNA reads per kb* and the *Maximal DNA reads in a bin* for the selected slices.
+Grey dots indicate slices that are filtered out.
+Finally, bins are normalized by the *trans* coverage of the slices.
+You can display this coverage using the :guilabel:`Display background as secondary data` checkbox. (@todo MS: we need pictures here!)
+(For comprehensive computational explanation of this normalisation see ref Smoother paper, ref grid-seq paper).
+In (ref grid-seq), they use this normalization in combination with filtering out reads that do not overlap genes on their RNA read (see the @todo filtering->blabla tab).

-It is possible to select the option to display coverage of the normalisation in the secondary data panel.
-It is also possible to change the axis in which the normalisation is performed, by default this normalisation is performed row-wise but if the box is ticked the normalisation is performed column-wise.
-A tick box allows to choose whether to use the minimum number of interactions (intersections) between datasets as background, otherwise the maximum (all chromatin-associated genes from the different datasets) is used.
-This is relevant because the normalisation is done separately on the datasets, but to make the normalisation match between the datasets, the chromatin-associated genes need to match.
-A tick box also allows to ignore or consider cis interactions (within same contig).
+It is possible to change the axis in which the normalisation is performed using the :guilabel:`Compute background for columns` checkbox, by default this normalisation is performed column-wise but if the box is un-ticked the normalisation is performed row-wise.
+A tick box allows to choose whether to use the intersection of chromatin-associated slices between datasets as background, otherwise the union of slices is used.
+This is relevant because the normalisation is done separately on the datasets, but to make the normalisation match between the datasets, the chromatin-associated slices need to match.
+The :guilabel:`Ignore cis interactions` box also allows to ignore or consider *cis* interactions (within same contig).

 <figure align=center>